 “She only had a few dresses,” reflected Cassini.
 “She knew that to have a decent wardrobe when she entered the White House, she had to think of it.
 And thus the new Jackie was an image in a way created by her and me.”
 Joseph Kennedy, the old movie producer, understood the power of image and told Cassini to spend whatever he needed.

-Most of all, she wanted to be unique.
+More than anything, she wanted to be unique.
 “I want all mine to be original & no fat little women hopping around in the same dress,” she wrote in a waspish letter to Cassini.
-She didn’t get her wish: millions of American women emulated her style, the simple lines of her dresses, her pillbox hats and her bouffant hairstyle.
+Jackie deliberately wore a fawn wool suit at the inauguration to look different from dignitaries’ wives in fur coat.

 By the eve of the presidential inauguration, her new wardrobe was ready.
 It was a smash.

-The president-elect’s limousine was slowed to 10 mph as it crept through the streets of Washington from the concert to the gala.
+The president-elect’s limousine slowed to 10 mph as it crept through the streets of Washington from the concert to the gala.
 Hundreds lined the streets to see the glamorous couple.
 President-elect Kennedy said, “turn on the lights so they can see Jackie.”